 I’ve lived in hot, sunny states like Texas and Florida, yet I always found myself missing the change of seasons.
-I even missed the overcast days that I remembered growing up in Ohio.
-The truth is, I would take this drizzly rain any day over the obnoxious thunderstorms of the south.
-No rain jacket in the world can keep you dry in those conditions.
+I even missed the overcast days that I remember growing up in Ohio.
+The truth is, I’ll take this drizzly rain any day over the obnoxious thunderstorms of the south.
+(No rain jacket in the world can keep you dry in those conditions.)

-In the Pacific Northwest, summers are filled with sunshine, moderate temperatures, and more outdoor activities than there is time.
-The days are much longer, which means that between May and September, very little time is spent indoors.
-Hiking, fishing, camping, and outdoor projects soak up every ounce of daylight.
-We even eat most of our meals outside.
+In the Pacific Northwest, summers are filled with sunshine, moderate temperatures, and more outdoor activities than there is time to do them.
+The days are longer, which means between May and September, very little time is spent indoors.
+Hiking, fishing, camping, and outdoor projects soak up every ounce of daylight, and we enjoy most of our meals outside.

-In turn, the winter months offer respite and relaxation.
-By the time fall rolls around, I’m always ready to hunker down and work on some indoor projects.
+And the winter months offer respite and relaxation.
+By the time fall rolls around, I’m always ready to hunker down and work on indoor projects.
 I look forward to reading, sewing, crocheting, writing, cooking, cleaning and organizing.
 The dark days were made for enjoying a glass of wine and a great book by a warm fire.

-Periods of rest are important components of self-care, yet sometimes we only stop when we have to.
+These periods of rest — whether it’s a season or a rainy day — are important components of self-care, yet much of the time we only stop when we have to.
 In other parts of the country, snow storms and other extreme weather conditions force people indoors unexpectedly.
 At least out here, it’s more of a subtle nudge.

 I simply decided to stop complaining about the weather.
-After all, complaining wouldn’t actually change the weather would it?
+After all, complaining wouldn’t change the weather, would it?
 Instead, I’ve learned to schedule the things I love to do around the weather.